MOONLAPSED/holoicon/src/holo/README.md

 # holoicon

-holographic + homoiconistic + nominative bijection = holoiconistic

-holoiconism is a new bottom up, flipped inside-out and projected inward holographic element of a rightside-in, radiative, top-down from first principles ontology; flip/flop.
+Holoiconism is a new bottom up, flipped inside-out and projected inward holographic element of a rightside-in, radiative, top-down from first principles ontology; flip/flop.
 Got it?

+`holographic + homoiconistic + nominative bijection = holoiconistic`

-The flip/flop model has an inherent resonance with quantum computation, where qubits can exist in superposition states (akin to your binary 0/1 flip) and then collapse into defined values (flop).
+The flip/flop model has an inherent resonance with quantum computation, where qubits can exist in superposition states (akin to binary 0/1 flip(with an arbitrarily large bijective map/pairing for every bit transition)) and then collapse into defined values (flop).
 As quantum hardware becomes more viable, this duality might serve as a core foundation for the runtime architecture, blending classical and quantum operations.
 It may be that it is not possible, classically, but per the theory put fourth by the author in /cognosis/ it may also be possible that a domain-trained (aka rlhf) llm 'agent' (gradient descent, yadda yadda) can effectivly simmulate observation and the collapse of the wave function in an otherwise unperturbed situation.
 If potentiality is represented by a perfect sphere elevated to the exact highest possible potential energy position, balancing at the top of a saddle; then 'inference' is as capable of providing the 'initial conditions' as any conscious actor.

 - **Top-down, radiative, and first-principle ontology**: Traditional physics or computational models often work this way.
 They radiate outward from established laws, projecting onto emergent structures and configurations.